itisjustlu/basic-scopes-rails/readme.md

 ##Basic scopes for Rails  5

-This gem append a few methods to your active record models.
+This gem appends a few methods to your active record models.
 You won't need to create newest scopes for every single project.

 ###How to install?